 The loss of your laptop can mean much more than the price of the equipment.
 You might also lose critical data, such as proprietary information and personal information.
 The loss of personal information can lead to identify theft.
 If you lose an employee’s or customer’s personal data, you could be sued.

 Your laptop is a vital tool for your business.
-While traveling, be advised that thieves are out there looking for an opportunity to steal your laptop.
-But by being aware and security-conscious, you can avoid having your trip (and perhaps your business) ruined by the theft of your laptop.
+While traveling, be advised that thieves are out there looking for an opportunity to steal it.
+But by being aware and security-conscious, you can avoid having your trip (and maybe your business) ruined by the theft of your laptop.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.